bogdanlab/focus/README.md

     export PATH=`python -m site --user-base`/bin/:$PATH

 which can be saved in `.bashrc` or `.bash_profile`.
-To reload the environment type

-    source ~/.bashrc` or `source .bash_profile

-depending where you entered it.
+To reload the environment type `source ~/.bashrc` or `source .bash_profile` depending where you entered it.

-*We currently only support Python3.6+*

-*A conda-forge recipe that should greatly simplify installation is currently underway.*
+*We currently only support Python3.6+. *A conda-forge recipe that should greatly simplify installation is currently underway.*

 Example
 -------